thehillman215/VectorBid/replit.md

 # Overview

-**📅 Last Updated**: August 14, 2025 - Fixed navigation issues and broken links throughout the application
+**📅 Last Updated**: August 14, 2025 - Restored admin login functionality and bid layer personas system

 VectorBid is a Flask-based web application designed to help airline pilots analyze and rank trip bids.
 It allows pilots to upload schedule files, input natural language preferences, and receive AI-powered trip rankings utilizing OpenAI's GPT-4o model.
-The system now includes a comprehensive drag-and-drop trip preference ranking feature that allows pilots to visually reorder their trip preferences by dragging items up and down in their preferred priority order.
-The project includes a complete admin workflow with secure Bearer token authentication for uploading monthly bid packages and one-click validation preview capabilities.
+The system features a comprehensive admin portal with session-based authentication and a bid layer personas system offering 6 pre-built pilot flying styles (Family First, Money Maker, Commuter Friendly, Quality of Life, Reserve Avoider, Adventure Seeker).
+The project includes secure admin functionality for bid package management and one-click PBS command generation from persona preferences.
 The project aims to provide pilots with an intelligent tool for optimizing their monthly bid selections based on personal preferences, streamlining a complex and critical aspect of their profession.

 # User Preferences